$\mathcal{PT}$-symmetric mapping of three states and its implementation on a cloud quantum processor: Scheme for -symmetric transformation of states

-this set of states is transformed to $\ket{+}$, $\ket{-}$, and $\ket{0}$.
-These are stabilizer states~\cite{gottesman1997stabilizer}, and we discuss possible implications of this for quantum error correction in Section~\ref{Discussion}.
-Finally, as we show in Section~\ref{Embed}, even though the \textit{effective} geometry of postselected states is mirror-symmetric, the postselection changes the prior probabilities, so even though the effective angles $\kappa_{13} = \kappa_{23} = \frac{\pi}{4}$ are the same, prior probabilities of $\ket{\psi_1}$ and $\ket{\psi_2}$ are different in the general case.
+this set of states is transformed to $\ket{+}$, $\ket{-}$, and $\ket{0}$, which are stabilizer states~\cite{gottesman1997stabilizer}.
+As we show in Section~\ref{Embed}, even though the \textit{effective} geometry of postselected states is mirror-symmetric, the postselection changes the prior probabilities.
+Therefore, even though the effective angles $\kappa_{13} = \kappa_{23} = \frac{\pi}{4}$ are the same, the prior probabilities of $\ket{\psi_1}$ and $\ket{\psi_2}$ are different in the general case.